databrary/design/notifications.md

 > `PARTY`'s [authorization](/profile/edit?page=grant) will expire soon. <!-- Same comment about reporting expiration date. -->

 > `PARTY`'s authorization will expire soon.
-If you would like to renew their authorization go to: /profile/edit?page=grant
+If you would like to renew their authorization, go to: /profile/edit?page=grant

 #### AuthorizeChildExpired

 > `PARTY`'s [authorization](/profile/edit?page=grant) is expired.

 > `PARTY`'s authorization has expired.
-If you would like to renew their authorization go to: /profile/edit?page=grant
+If you would like to renew their authorization, go to: /profile/edit?page=grant

 ### VolumeAssist